chuajeromepython/Data-Structures-and-Algorithms-Python/CS 1A - Java/Readme.md

 # How to use the reviewer?
 * Copy the program and paste it to your project.
 Change the filename or name of the program if needed.
 * Create a .txt file.
-* Format the txt file like this (question-answer):
+* Format the txt file like this (question-answer, no spaces between the dash):

 In which battle did Napoleon die?-his last one